-1 his/her assessment contribution as per the above paragraph.
-The unit member 2 shall not be eligible to draw from the Bank as of the effective date of cancellation.
-3 Sick leave previously authorized for contribution to the Bank shall not be returned 4 if the unit member effects cancellation.
-5 (5) Leave from the Bank may not be used for illness or disability which qualifies the 6 unit member for Workers' Compensation leave, and his/her own paid leave.
-7 (6) When the unit member may reasonably be presumed to be eligible for disability 8 retirement under STRS or if applicable, Social Security, he/she may be requested 9 to apply for such retirement.
-Failure of the unit member to submit a complete 10 application, including medical information provided by the applicant's own 11 physician, within twenty (20) workdays will disqualify the unit member from further Sick Leave Dearly neuronts 12 further Sick Leave Bank payments.
-13 (7) Unit members joining the Catastrophic Sick Leave Bank during open enrollment 14 shall become members of the Bank on the first day of their paid service the 15 following school year.
-Two of their initial ten (10) days of personal sick leave 16 shall be donated to the Catastrophic Sick Leave Bank on the first day of their 17 Catastrophic Sick Leave Bank membership.
-18 (8) Pending active membership in the Catastrophic Sick Leave Bank, enrollees who 19 have submitted their application may contribute or receive designated 20 contributions.
-No withdrawals from the bank may be made prior to becoming a 21 full member of the bank per the criteria in Article 13.16 b(g).
-22 (9) The District will transfer the balance of days from the administrator bank to the 23 CNTA bank for those who served as an administrator and subsequently became a 24 member of the CNTA.
-25 (f) Establishment of the Bank 26 (1) Any eligible unit member may donate to the Catastrophic Leve Bank from their 27 first two (2) days of yearly accruable personal sick leave.
-Membership begins 28 July 1.
-29 (2) The donation of sick leave by the unit member shall be irrevocable.
-The unit 30 member shall file a "Certified Sick Leave Bank Deposit Form" with the payroll 31 office.
-A donation to the sick leave bank shall be a general donation from prior 32 years' accumulations, and shall not be considered a donation to a specific unit 33 member for his/her exclusive use.
-34 (3) The use of this Catastrophic Sick Leave Bank shall only be available to those 35 eligible bargaining unit members who have made a donation of one sick leave day 36 to join the Bank and one day as an annual contribution to the Bank prior to their 37 request and have continued participation under 13.16(b).
+- (5) Leave from the Bank may not be used for illness or disability which qualifies the unit member for Workers' Compensation leave, and his/her own paid leave. - (6) When the unit member may reasonably be presumed to be eligible for disability retirement under STRS or if applicable, Social Security, he/she may be requested to apply for such retirement.
+Failure of the unit member to submit a complete application, including medical information provided by the applicant's own physician, within twenty (20) workdays will disqualify the unit member from further Sick Leave Bank payments. - (7) Unit members joining the Catastrophic Sick Leave Bank during open enrollment shall become members of the Bank on the first day of their paid service the following school year.
+Two of their initial ten (10) days of personal sick leave shall be donated to the Catastrophic Sick Leave Bank on the first day of their Catastrophic Sick Leave Bank membership. - (8) Pending active membership in the Catastrophic Sick Leave Bank, enrollees who have submitted their application may contribute or receive designated contributions.
+No withdrawals from the bank may be made prior to becoming a full member of the bank per the criteria in Article 13.16 b(g). - (9) The District will transfer the balance of days from the administrator bank to the CNTA bank for those who served as an administrator and subsequently became a member of the CNTA.

+(f) Establishment of the Bank

+- (1) Any eligible unit member may donate to the Catastrophic Leve Bank from their first two (2) days of yearly accruable personal sick leave.
+Membership begins July 1. - (2) The donation of sick leave by the unit member shall be irrevocable.
+The unit member shall file a "Certified Sick Leave Bank Deposit Form" with the payroll office.
+A donation to the sick leave bank shall be a general donation from prior years' accumulations, and shall not be considered a donation to a specific unit member for his/her exclusive use. - (3) The use of this Catastrophic Sick Leave Bank shall only be available to those eligible bargaining unit members who have made a donation of one sick leave day to join the Bank and one day as an annual contribution to the Bank prior to their request and have continued participation under 13.16(b).